 Keep all medicines out of sight and reach of children.
 Do not use the medication if the expiry date is past and find a safe way to dispose of the expired medicine.
 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-Is Airflusal a Steroid?
-No. AirFluSal MDI is not a steroid.
+No, AirFluSal MDI is not a steroid.
 It contains an ingredient known as fluticasone propionate that belongs to the group of medicines known as corticosteroids.
 Corticosteroids help in reducing the inflammation in the lung airways.
 This medicine is not the same as anabolic steroids, notorious for being misused by athletes and bodybuilders.

-How Often Should You Use an Inhaler?
 Usually, doctors advise two inhalations per day of AirFluSal MDI for asthma and chronic obstructive pulmonary disorder (COPD).
 However, it is not advisable to increase or decrease your usage of AirFluSal MDI inhaler without consulting your doctor.
 It is best to use your inhaler as prescribed by your doctor.

-Is it OK to Use an Inhaler Daily?
-Yes.
-As the effect of AirFluSal MDI inhaler lasts for twelve hours only, it is good to use an inhaler twice daily, unless advised differently by your doctor.
+Yes, As the effect of AirFluSal MDI inhaler lasts for twelve hours only, it is good to use an inhaler twice daily, unless advised differently by your doctor.
 Inhalers such as AirFluSal MDI are medications that help control asthma and chronic obstructive pulmonary disorders (COPD) related conditions in the long term.
 If you use the AirFluSal MDI inhaler daily for a long time, you will experience an improvement in your lung health and a decrease in symptoms over time.

-Why Should You Rinse Your Mouth After Using an Inhaler?
 Inhaled corticosteroids can sometimes cause a fungal infection in the mouth called oral thrush.
 Especially when you need to take AirFluSal MDI regularly for a long time, you stand a greater risk of a fungal infection in your mouth.
 There are two ways of avoiding oral thrush while using the AirFluSal MDI inhaler.
 Either, you should use a spacer device that slowly releases the medicine into your lungs.
 Or, you should rinse your mouth thoroughly each time you finish using the inhaler.

-Can You Use an Inhaler If You Smoke?
 If you have asthma or chronic obstructive pulmonary disorders (COPD), you should not smoke.
 If you have been prescribed a corticosteroid inhaler such as AirFluSal MDI, it is all the more dangerous to smoke while using it.
 Corticosteroids attempt to reduce the inflammation in your lung airways, while cigarettes tend to increase the inflammation.
 You may be negating the benefits of the medication and endangering yourself to side effects if you smoke when using an inhaler.

-Can You Buy AirFluSal MDI Over the Counter?
-No. AirFluSal MDI is a prescription-only medication in the UK.
+No, AirFluSal MDI is a prescription-only medication in the UK.
 It cannot be bought over-the-counter.
 Talk to your doctor or pharmacist if you feel like you have asthma symptoms or chronic obstructive pulmonary disorder (COPD).
 You may only buy AirFluSal MDI with the correct prescription.